5 Things Women First Notice About You

 Shop this tip:

 The takeaway: Glancing in the mirror or asking a second opinion works wonders.
 Do the buttons on your shirt look like they’re about to burst and possibly blind me during this handshake?
 Is it hard to focus on what you’re saying because your outfit has three plaids in four bright colors?
-Are over-sized pleats detracting from the rest of your stylish look?
-Preparing yourself to make an impressive impression is nothing more than a few extra thoughtful moments that ensure you look put together when you enter a room.
+Are oversized pleats detracting from the rest of your stylish look?

 HOW DO YOU MAKE A GOOD FIRST IMPRESSION?